Ministry of Public Security (Laos)

 The Ministry of Public Security (Lao language: ກະຊວງປ້ອງກັນຄວາມສະຫງົບ) is the ministry of the interior of Laos.
+The current minister is Lieutenant General Vilay Lakhamfong.

 Structure and organization

-The Ministry of Public Security comprizes several "branches of service", which include the local police, traffic police, immigration police, security police (including border police), and other armed police units.
-The current minister is Lieutenant General Vilay Lakhamfong.
+The Ministry of Public Security comprises several "branches of service", which include the local police, traffic police, immigration police, border police, and other police units.

+Traffic Police Department

+The Traffic Police Department is responsible for ensuring road safety for people using vehicles to prevent accidents and ensure safety.
+The Traffic Police handled almost 6800 road accidents in 2025 alone.

+Public Security Department

+The Public Security Department is responsible for maintaining public order via suppressing rioters, robbers, criminals, etc.

+Central Security Department

+The Central Security Department is responsible for protecting high-ranking officials and key government facilities in Laos.